Homework 7

 at both ends.
 There are 4 such values because there are 4

-, which is the edge length to be used for all 5
+The second argument is v, which is the edge length to be used for all 5 edges.

 Checking your answer

 Check your answer using PAUP*.
-You can get the data for this homework into PAUP* by creating a nexus file named hw10.nex.
-Your data file will be very similar to the one used for homework assignment 6 (rate heterogeneity) with the exception that the datatype
+You can get the data for this homework into PAUP* by creating a nexus file named hw7.nex in nano that has this content:

 begin paup;